LudvikGalois/coq-CPL-NNF-tableau/README.md

 This was mainly written as a template and proof-of-concept towards a more general framework for verified tableau provers.

+This has only been tested on Coq 8.5pl3, but it should work on all close versions, but won't on 8.7 or later without some minor changes (due to changes in extraction)

 # Structure

 ## Syntax